 After a cruise on the cliffs, grab a picnic and head down to Natural Bridges State Beach.
 The stunning natural bridge rock formation along the shore is the perfect backdrop for a family photo and beach exploration.
 On our trip, we were lucky enough to see a school of dolphins playing in the surf.
 From October through February, thousands of monarch butterflies migrate here to winter in the eucalyptus groves that border the trails.

 Above Natural Bridges State Beach, you’ll find the Seymour Marine Discovery Center.
-In conjunction with the University of California-Santa Cruz, the center is the perfect place to let your little ones get intimate with the incredible marine life that’s found in Monterey Bay.
+Operated in conjunction with the University of California-Santa Cruz, the center is the perfect place to let your little ones get intimate with the incredible marine life that’s found in Monterey Bay.
 We touched the sandpaper-like skin of a swell shark, and I couldn’t get my son’s little hands out of the invertebrate pool of sea stars, sea anemones, sea urchins, and more!
 Cost: Youth (under 2) Free; Youth $6; Adult $8; check the center’s website for free community days.

 After our trip to the Seymour Center, we wanted even more aquarium time.
 So we made a trip to the incredible Monterey Bay Aquarium, located less than an hour’s drive south of Santa Cruz.
 Home to more than 35,000 animals and plants showcased in 200 galleries and marine exhibits, this world-class aquarium highlights the amazing habitats of the Monterey Bay.
-Our favorite exhibits were the Kelp Forest and the Jellies.
+Our favorite exhibits were the kelp forest and the jellies.
 Massive schools of sardines flitter through the water as giant sea bass and sharks float through towering kelp forests.
 It was beautiful.
 My son couldn’t get enough of the jellyfish exhibits.
 Like works of abstract art, these mesmerizing creatures move in and out of their shapes to form live, ever-changing compositions.
 Incredible!
 We left feeling so inspired by our visit here and can’t wait to come back.
-Cost: Youth (2 and under) Free; Youth (3-12) $29.95; Youth (13-17) $39.95; Adults $49.95.
+Cost: Youth (2 & under) Free; Youth (3-12) $29.95; Youth (13-17) $39.95; Adults $49.95.

 Driving back into Santa Cruz, we saw about five different cars with the same yellow and black bumper sticker that read, Mystery Spot.
 The Mystery Spot?
 What’s that you ask?
 Our thoughts exactly.
 We decided to check it out.
 As it turns out, this is one of the most popular tourist attractions in Santa Cruz and for good reason.
 It’s a fun, quirky spot where gravitational anomalies and indescribable phenomena happen.
 Scheduled, interactive group tours with witty guides take you through the property to experience these mysteries.
 You’ll leave smiling and scratching your head.
 At the end of the tour, the guides pass out the famous yellow and black bumper stickers, so that you, too, can spread the mysterious Mystery Spot love!
-Cost: Youth (2 and under) Free; Other $8; Parking $5; active military members are free.
+Cost: Youth (2 & under) Free; Other $8; Parking $5; active military members are free.

 KidTripster Tip: Buy tickets online in advance, as popular tour times tend to sell out.